-This enables sales to be targeted at areas where the timing seems good and helps avoid the disadvantages of selling from areas where the timing looks bad.
+This enables sales to be targeted at areas where the timing seems good and avoids selling from areas where the timing looks bad.

-While this structure does help mitigate the extra risks created by withdrawals above the level of underlying investment yield, it does not eliminate the danger of the withdrawals proving unsustainable.
+While this structure does help mitigate the extra risks created by withdrawals above the level of underlying investment yield, it does not eliminate danger of the withdrawals proving unsustainable.